 - If the gateway call is to a Hangouts Meet meeting, no resources are reserved by Pexip Infinity for presentation to or from the Hangouts Meet meeting, regardless of the client making the call.
 This is to provide future support for a separate presentation stream in calls with Hangouts Meet.
 However, for the current release of Pexip Infinity this resource will not be used because the presentation stream replaces the main video stream.

 - If the gateway call is to a Microsoft Teams meeting, the equivalent of 1.5 HD connections is required for the connection between Pexip Infinity and the Microsoft Teams meeting.
-However, no additional resources are reserved by Pexip Infinity for presentation to or from the Microsoft Teams meeting, regards of the client making the call.
+However, no additional resources are reserved by Pexip Infinity for presentation to or from the Microsoft Teams meeting, regardless of the client making the call.
 This is because presentation and main share the same connection in calls to Microsoft Teams.